pablooliveira/irvm/README.md

 For more information please refer to the documentation in `doc/`.

-##Licence
+##License

-IRVM is released under the GNU General Public Licence Version 3 or later.
+IRVM is released under the GNU General Public License Version 3 or later.
 The Licence terms are available in the COPYING file.